 For many years, there has been controversy surrounding the use of mercury in dental fillings.
 Mercury is toxic to the human body.
 Many patients have health problems that were eliminated when they had their mercury fillings removed.

 Many researchers believe that microscopic particles of mercury actually leak into the body from these fillings.
 As a result, most dentists no longer use mercury fillings.
 Some dentists even specialize in mercury filling removal.
 They know that extra care minimizes mercury particle contamination in the mouth through the removal process.

 The Dental Filling Process

 The dental filling process is relatively simple and completed during a single visit to our Plano, TX dentist office.
 Dr. Sowell will inject a local anesthetic that will make you comfortable and unable to feel pain.
-Our office offers solutions for patients suffering from dental anxiety or fears about your procedure.
+Our office offers solutions for patients suffering from dental anxiety or fears about their procedure.
 The dentist discusses sedation dentistry options with you before your procedure.

 Once you are relaxed and comfortable, we remove the decayed or infected tooth structure and gently clean the area.
 The dentist applies the filling composite resin material and sculpts it into place to create a comfortable and natural biting surface.

 The final step is to secure the material with a curing light, which will also seal the filling to prevent future infection.
 The composite resin material is known for its ability to create a tight seal, preventing bacteria from entering the filling area and threatening the integrity of the tooth.

 Dental Filling FAQs